Grilled Pizza: Dough Recipe

 Want to make amazing pizza at home?
 No need for a backyard brick oven.
 Grilled Pizza is where its at.

 Here’s a simple formula for grilled pizza.
+This dough formula call for 70% hydration, which can be challenging to manage for new pizza makers.
+You can reduce the hydration down to 66% and still get good results.
 I did this last month for my in laws.
 They loved it.
 You will too.

 1000g King Arthur All Purpose Flour